Know the risks: Australia’s most common cancers in men and women

 Ageing and family history are both key risk factors in prostate cancer.
 Aside from maintaining a generally healthy lifestyle, speak to your GP if you have a family history or any symptoms such as difficulty passing urine.
 Your GP will advise you on screening procedures.

-Being physically active can reduce your colorectal cancer risk by 75%.
-Dietary changes including increasing your wholegrains to three serves a day and dairy products to 400g per day decreases your risk.
-Also, keeping your red meat intake to 500 grams (when cooked) per week and avoiding processed meat where possible can protect against bowel cancer.
+New research out of the USA suggests that 34% of bowel cancer cases may be prevented through leading a healthy lifestyle.
+That includes not smoking, getting regular exercise, maintaining a healthy weight and eating well.
+Dietary changes to help reduce your risk include increasing your wholegrains to 90 grams a day and dairy products to 400g per day.
+Also, keeping your red meat intake under 500 grams (when cooked) per week and avoiding processed meat where possible can protect against bowel cancer.

 The best way to protect yourself and your whole family from melanoma is to be sun-smart!
 Use shade, sunscreen, sunglasses, hats and sun-protective clothing to prevent exposure to the harsh Aussie sun.
 See detailed guidelines on these five skin-saving methods.

 Most of us know that smoking causes lung cancer, but did you know that it’s never too late to quit?
-Some CBHS Extras or packaged covers cover quit smoking programs.
-Please contact email@example.com to find out if you’re eligible.
+Most CBHS Extras or packaged covers pay benefits towards quit smoking programs.
+Read more about those on our healthy living page.

 Being over 50 is among the risk factors for uterine cancer, but right now there are no specific ways to prevent this cancer type aside from living a healthy lifestyle in general and keeping your weight in check.
 To help in early detection, be aware of any unusual vaginal bleeding – the most common symptom – and see a GP if you experience this.